 Annie instructs the following:

-Core Connection is a class centered around structural integrity and building strength, in addition to lengthening muscles in a long held apex.
-Bone-stacking asanas will let students go inside and explore the emotions that may have attachments to those poses.
-A good way to clear the path to better health for the beginner.
-A building block of new awareness for the dedicated advanced yogi as well.
+Core Connection is a class centered around structural integrity and building strength, in addition to lengthening muscles.
+Bone-stacking asanas will let students go inside and explore the sensations present in each posture.
+A good way to clear the path to better health for the beginner and a building block of new awareness for the dedicated yogi.
 All levels, 75 degrees.